Genez-io/genezio-landing-page/deployment-platform/content/posts/serverless_architecture_vs_microservices_how_they_work_together.md

 But, for some developers, when considering where or how these apps should run, serverless and microservices might seem like entirely independent alternatives.
 But are they really opposite approaches?
 Not quite.
 Serverless takes the weight of managing infrastructure off developers’ shoulders, while microservices break apps into smaller, independent parts — which makes serverless the perfect environment for deploying microservices.
 Instead of being alternatives, these two models are actually mutually supportive.
 And yes, the whole “serverless vs. microservices” debate doesn’t really make sense when you look a bit closer.

-In this article, we’ll look at how both serverless and microservices can be used together to build scalable apps without the usual infrastructure headaches, and how platforms like {{< external-link link="https://genezio.com/" >}}Genezio{{< /external-link >}} make it easier to manage both.
+In this article, we’ll look at how both serverless and microservices can be used together to build scalable apps without the usual infrastructure headaches, and how platforms like {{< external-link link="https://genezio.com/" >}}DeployApps{{< /external-link >}} make it easier to manage both.

 ## What is serverless architecture?